walquis/http-class/README.md

 1. We got some practice reading the HTTP 1.1 spec, where we saw some of how HTTP *must* work, and also a bit about how it *should* work.

 What next?
-* Routing - What if we didn't assume GET?
-What if we started paying attention to the Request-URI in the HTTP header?
-Also, what if we started paying attention to the "Method" part of the HTTP message?
+* Routing - What if we started paying attention to the Request-URI in the HTTP header?
+What if we also started paying attention to the "Method" part of the HTTP message?
 * Handling GET parameters - Everything that comes after the host:port
 * Handling a POST method.
 * Handling POST parameters - Reading the query params from the body of the request.